RobPavey/wikitree-sourcer/docs/readme.md

 Node.js is used for the unit test environment, this requires installing Node.js and some packages.

-Xcode is required to test and run the Safari version of the extension.
+Xcode is required to test and run the Safari version of the extension (not required for all developers).

 The extension uses manifest version 3 (MV3) for all browsers now.